reckue/docs/rules/Issues.md

 ## Rules for creating an issue.

+#### Key points:
+1. If you have no issue for some founded problem, than create it before making changes.
-Any issue consists of a title, description, assignee and labels.
+2. Any issue consists of a title, description, assignee and labels.
+3. Avoid using prefix words in title of issue with type label - "story" such as "Add", "Fix" and etc.
+4. Use the pattern: "ISSUE-{your issue number}/{your-issue-title}" - in branches naming.

 ### Title
 - must be concrete and informative;